 Good form comes first.
 Speed comes second.
 It’s more important to keep your safety in mind and maintain good running form.

-Good posture includes keeping your eyes forward and shoulders, chest, rib cage, and pelvis stacked on top of eachother—meaning you’re upright and none of the mentioned body parts are leaning too far forward or tilted back.
+Good posture includes keeping your eyes forward and shoulders, chest, rib cage, and pelvis stacked on top of each other, meaning you’re upright and none of the aforementioned body parts are leaning too far forward or tilted back.

-That said, good form might mean slowing down the pace for a while.
-You’ll want to go at a pace where you feel comfortable taking your hands off the handrails to allow your arms to move as they naturally would—regardless if you’re walking, jogging, or running.
+That said, avoiding these treadmill mistakes might mean slowing down the pace for a while.
+You’ll want to go at a pace where you feel comfortable taking your hands off the handrails to allow your arms to move as they naturally would, regardless of whether you’re walking, jogging, or running.

 General Treadmill Tips for Safety and Success

-These few general running tips will help you stay safe on your treadmill and set you up for a successful run.
+These few general running tips can help you stay safe on your treadmill and set you up for a successful run.

 Consult a Medical Professional if Needed